 But how does good nutrition impact my rehab?
 Well, food is something that’s very important for your health—which gets even more important as you enter rehab.
 Your diet can have huge implications for your body’s ability to handle withdrawal from drugs, to detox from the drugs in your system, or even to perform basic functions like sleeping all the way through the night.

 To understand the importance of diet in a successful addiction treatment program, consider alcohol’s complex relationship with nutrition.
 Alcohol changes the way the brain regulates appetite by encouraging the body to drink more alcohol and eat less food.
 Alcohol also provides a large number of calories for the body without supporting those calories with the proper nutritional intake.
-Finally, alcohol consumption leads to a drop in blood glucose levels, which results in loss of energy and even depression.
+Additionally, alcohol consumption leads to a drop in blood glucose levels, which results in loss of energy and even depression.
 This is why many in addiction treatment crave sugar in the early days of recovery to replace what the body perceives as its needs.

 Nutrition Counseling and Recovery

 At The Last Resort, we understand the importance of an integrated, comprehensive treatment program that will get clients through the early days of treatment and beyond.
-To learn more about why the treatment programs at The Last Resort are considered some of the most effective in Texas, contact us today at 877-892-7997.
+To learn more about why the nutrition counseling programs at The Last Resort are considered some of the most effective in Texas for your rehab experience, contact us today at 877-892-7997.